AmethystProductions/OverTheWire/Natas/natas11.md

 # Natas 11

-Was pretty stump on this one.
+Was pretty stumped on this one.
 The encryption wasn't exactly hard once you figure it out, but definitely took me a long time.

 ```php
 function xor_encrypt($in) {